laurenlolak/Hello-world/README.md

 # Website Creation & Copywriting

 Launched April 2021, this website was created as a customer facing resource and sales enablement tool for service providers to direct their end customers to.
-Completed within 60 days, including majr design pivot 2 weeks prior to launch.
+Completed within 60 days, including major design pivot 2 weeks prior to launch.
 I was a key stakeholder in the developoent, design and implementation of the this website.
 I developed the copy for the Product pages, developing compelling narratives, clear messages, and value props that would resonate with SMBs and enterprises; in addition to developing the marketing resources highlighted under the Resources tab.

 <UL><LI><a href="https://cymbus.com/">View https://cymbus.com/</a>
 </UL>

      <img src="Cymbus website screenshot.png"
      alt="Cymbus website screenshot.png"
-       width="1324" height="614" />
+     width="1300" height="614" />

 # White Papers

 <b>Cloud Phones - 9 Transformative Benefits for Service Providers</b>

 Cloud services are the new normal for businesses, with market revenue expected to surpass $49 billion by 2023.
 As IT teams opt to host less hardware on-premises, SMBs and enterprises are increasingly diverting more budget dollars to cloud apps and platforms — and phone and communication systems are no exception.